HewlettPackard/jupyterhub-samlauthenticator/README.md

 # Looks like we can't get the timezone from the previous string - we need to set it
 c.SAMLAuthenticator.idp_timezone = 'US/Eastern'

+# Shutdown all servers when the user logs out
+c.SAMLAuthenticator.shutdown_on_logout = True

+# Don't send the user to the SLO address on logout
+c.SAMLAuthenticator.slo_forwad_on_logout = False
 ```

 ## Developing and Contributing